pulse-framework/pulse/README.md

 }
 ```

-Groups can be created dynamically, they won't be exposed on the collection,
+Groups can be created dynamically, but they won't be exposed on the collection like regular groups.
+You can still make use of them by calling `collection.getGroup('name')`.
+This method can be used throughout the Pulse library, and is reactive within filters.
+More information on the getGroup() method, and ones similar later on.

 ## Using data